RoadAtlas

 Stone statues, ceremonial mounds, and tombs sit in a green Andean setting.
 It feels quieter and more intimate than San Agustín.

-Tatacoa Desert — nature — Tatacoa Desert and San Agustín — Colombia
+Tatacoa Desert — nature — Tatacoa Desert and San Agustín — Kolumbien

 nature